Marwin Mönkemeyer

 Job Market Paper

-• Abstract: I examine the value consequences of biodiversity incidents and their association with institutional ownership.
-Markets react negatively, with average shareholder losses ranging from $76 million to $344 million per incident.
-Additional stock price declines around subsequent earnings announcements are consistent with market underreaction.
-Institutional ownership is negatively associated with incident occurrence.
-Using plausibly exogenous shocks to monitoring intensity, I distinguish monitoring from selection effects.
-Long-term and domestic institutions, especially insurance firms and public pension funds, reduce incidents through active monitoring, whereas short-term and foreign investors, particularly investment advisors, exhibit selection behavior.
-Evidence from shareholder proposals supports a governance-via-voice mechanism, with withdrawn biodiversity-related proposals associated with lower incident re-occurrence.
-Finally, incidents are positively associated with the cost of equity capital, suggesting that investors demand compensation for biodiversity risk exposure.
+• Abstract: I examine the value implications of biodiversity incidents and their relationship with institutional ownership.
+Markets initially underreact to incidents, with corrective price adjustments at subsequent earnings announcements.
+Institutional ownership is negatively related to incident occurrence.
+Using exogenous shocks to investor attention that temporarily relax monitoring constraints, I distinguish monitoring from selection effects.
+Long-term and domestic institutions, particularly insurance firms and public pension funds, reduce incidents through active monitoring, whereas short-term and foreign investors, especially investment advisors, exhibit selection behavior.
+Analyses of shareholder proposals support a governance-via-voice mechanism, as withdrawn biodiversity proposals correspond to lower incident re-occurrence.
+Finally, incidents are positively related to the cost of equity capital, suggesting that investors demand compensation for biodiversity risk exposure.

 with Gishan Dissanaike, Wolfgang Drobetz, Henning Schröder